Internet in Serbia: 2000s

 Dial-up was the only way to access the Internet until the early 2000s, when several ISPs started to offer wireless access via unlicensed hardware.
 The equipment required for access was too expensive for most people (about 200 euros), so this type of connection was popular only in limited urban areas.

 The situation changed in 2002 when Serbia Broadband (SBB), then a growing cable operator, approached subscribers with a cable Internet option of a tariff based 128 kbit/s access.
 As of 2019 SBB offers speeds up to 300 Mbit/s.

 In 2005 Telekom Srbija started offering ADSL2+ service and in 2013 added VDSL2 service.

 Contemporary period

 According to a survey conducted in 2015, there were 4.99 million Internet users, 71% of the population.
 In 2012 Serbia ranked 44th in the world with 1.1 million Internet hosts.

 Internet access

 Internet access is available to businesses and home users in various forms, including DSL, cable, wireless, and fiber to the home or business.
-Some 1.56 million households or 64% of all households have Internet connection.
+As of 2026 around 2.08 million households or 80% of all households have Internet connection.